Deploying a database from source control

 To deploy a database schema, in the Object Explorer, right-click a database, select Schema Compare/Deploy, and click Set as Source.

-The SQL Server Management Studio Integration Pack Schema Compare/Deploy tab opens:
+The SQL Server Management Studio Integration Pack Schema Compare/Deploy tab is displayed:

 You can deploy the current database version or specify a version from source control.